 4) gives graduates a credential (“Yale Journalism Scholar”) that will help them obtain employment as journalists.

-Richard Bradley is Editor in Chief and Chief Content Officer of the Worth Group.
+Richard Bradley is Editor in Chief of the Worth Group.
 A respected author, journalist, and speaker, Richard is responsible for the Worth Group’s editorial print, digital, broadcast, and radio content.
 He sets the overall direction of Worth’s editorial voice as the “authority on excellence” and leads the team that creates Worth content that is distributed through the company’s platforms and those of its partners.
 Richard leads the editorial direction of the Worth Group’s award-winning print magazine, Worth, which is published quarterly.
 He spearheads Worth’s flagship franchise, the Power 100, which is Worth’s authoritative look at the most influential people in global finance, and oversees the Worth Group’s aggressive expansion into content distribution across multiple platforms.
 Richard identifies and secures thought leaders to participate in Worth Group events—Wells Fargo Chairman and CEO John Stumpf, California Lieutenant Governor Gavin Newsome, FOX Business journalist Trish Regan, and many others—and structures and moderates discussions among them.